morepath/dectate/doc/usage.rst

 You need to give ``--app`` a dotted name of the :class:`dectate.App` subclass to query.
 You can repeat the ``--app`` option to query multiple apps.

+Not all things you would wish to query on are string attributes.
+You can provide a conversion function that takes the string input and converts it to the underlying object you want to compare to using :attr:`dectate.Action.filter_convert`.

 A working example is in ``scenarios/query`` of the Dectate project.